Platform-OS/platformos-check/README.md

 ### Install ruby and platform-check gem

 1. Download the latest version of Ruby - https://www.ruby-lang.org/en/documentation/installation/

+Verify that you've installed at least version 3.2:

+`ruby -v`

+⚠️ **Note:**  You might need to restart  the terminal after installing.
+⚠️ **Note:*** Please make sure you install ruby for your user, not the root

 2. Install platformos-check gem

 `gem install platformos-check`

 You can verify the installation was successful by invoking `platformos-check --version`.
 If you chose this method, use `platformos-check-language-server` as a path to your language server instead of `/Users/<username/platformos-check-language-server`

+⚠️ **Note:*** Please make sure you  install the gem for your user, not the root - i.e. without `sudo`

 ### Using Docker